 The voltage and wire feed speed values represent peak values.
-The lower settings are automatically
+The lower settings are automatically calculated based upon the Ready.Set.Weld entries.

 SPOT TIME (RANGER 330MPX ONLY)

 Spot Time is useful for making multiple welds of a similar size.
 Popular applications are when welding on thin material to control heat input, and to make consistent sized tack welds.
 When spot time is enabled, welding continues for the period of time chosen, as long as the trigger is pulled.
 Welding stops when the time is exceeded, even if the trigger remains pulled.
 Release the trigger and pull again to make another weld.